ethanblake4/serrata/README.md

 # Serrata
-Searrta is a DAW built for use in VR and, in the future, AR.
+Serrata is a DAW built for use in VR and, in the future, AR.
 Its Frontend uses Unity for its 3D component and physics features; this part is separate from the Audio Engine, which is written in C++.
 The core components of Serrata are its Frontend, Audio Engine, and AAP plugin spec.

 ## Frontend
 Serrata's frontend is intented to be intuitive and straightforward for people familiar with DAWs, but improved in as many ways as possible via VR support.